About

 Frankly, it was fun.
 You know that song, “Whistle While You Work“?
 Well, that’s how I am.
 I’m not sure there was ever a time when I drew a line between “work” and “play.”
 I truly loved it all!

 Recently, I’ve started paying attention to another friend’s successes… and advice.
-This is a friend from my California “Creating!” newsletter days.
-He and his partner’s business was based on business practices almost identical to mine.
-The difference was: He kept doing the things that I’d let slip through the cracks.
+His business was based on business practices almost identical to mine, when I was at my peak.

 If you’d like to join the fun, email me at artfun@aisling.net and tell me your mailing address.
-(It’s just for freebies—no strings attached, and I won’t share your address with anyone else.)
+(It’s just for freebies – no strings attached, and I won’t share your address with anyone else.)

 So… let’s play!